 - A one-page ‘essentials syllabus’ is a great way to introduce your course on the first day without overwhelming your students with a full syllabus (upload the full syllabus to Canvas instead).
-Check out this Sample Course Essentials from a class taught by our Center Faculty Director.
+Check out this Sample Course Essentials from a class taught by one of our UMW colleagues.

 A written lesson plan helps organize your ideas for each class session and provides a record of your teaching ideas.
 Using a lesson plan can also provide space to reflect on what went well (or not!) each class session.

 - This Teaching Plan Template can be adapted as an electronic document or in a notebook.

 - This article offers a more detailed lesson plan model promoting flexibility and purposeful student engagement.

 - One-sentence lesson plans offer a different take on getting at the what, how, and why of each lesson you teach.
 If you like brevity, this one is for you!

 - Pattern teaching provides a structure for ‘chunking’ time in each class.
 It can be a great way to monitor how you manage time and prioritize lesson components.

 First Day Ideas

 - The first day of class offers a fantastic opportunity to establish community and build excitement for the weeks ahead.
 Use some of these First Day Strategies to jumpstart a great semester!